abeel2019029/practice-repo/README.md

 #Practicing github

-This is just a simp,e text file to ensure I can learn and understand github UwU
+This is just a simple text file to ensure I can learn and understand github UwU